On the validity of the guiding-center approximation in a magnetic dipole field: Summary

 In previous work \cite{Brizard_2017}, we showed that the guiding-center approximation was valid in a straight magnetic field with constant perpendicular magnetic gradient, even in the presence of strong gradients.
 In addition, based on the existence of an exact analytical solution for the particle orbits, this work also confirmed that the guiding-center polarization corresponded exactly with an orbit-averaged particle displacement.

 In the present work, we extended our investigation of the validity of the guiding-center approximation in describing charged single-particle motion in a nonuniform magnetic field.
-Here, we considered particle motion in azimuthally symmetric magnetic dipole geometry, in which the azimuthal angular canonical momentum is conserved.
+Here, we considered regular particle orbits in azimuthally symmetric magnetic dipole geometry, in which the azimuthal angular canonical momentum is conserved and the guiding-center magnetic moment is an adiabatic invariant.
 We successfully validated the guiding-center approximation in describing particle motion in an azimuthally symmetric magnetic dipole field provided higher-order guiding-center corrections are taken into account, which had already been noted for the case of an axisymmetric tokamak magnetic field \cite{Belova_2003}.
-In particular, the guiding-center polarization correction in the guiding-center azimuthal angular canonical momentum, not taken into account in the standard guiding-center approximation \cite{Littlejohn_1983}, proved crucial
+In particular, the guiding-center polarization correction in the guiding-center azimuthal angular canonical momentum, not taken into account in the standard guiding-center approximation \cite{Littlejohn_1983}, proved crucial in establishing a faithful guiding-center representation for regular particle orbits in magnetic dipole geometry.

-Data sharing is not applicable to this article as no new data were created or analyzed in this study.
+The Mathematica code used to generate the plots in the present manuscript is available upon request.